Impact of stellar population synthesis choices on forward modelling-based redshift distribution estimates

-\subsection{Post-Asymptotic giant branch stars}
+\subsection{Post-asymptotic giant branch stars}

 Post-asymptotic giant branch (post-AGB) stars are a rapid phase in the evolutionary path of $0.1 M_{\odot} \lesssim M_{*} \lesssim 8 M_{\odot}$ stars that bridges the gap between the AGB phase and planetary nebula phase.
-It is one of the least understood phases because its duration ranges between $10^4-10^5 \ \mathrm{yr}$ for low-mass stars, down to only few decades/centuries to the most massive objects \citep{Pereira2007}.
+It is one of the least understood phases because its duration ranges between $10^4-10^5 \ \mathrm{yr}$ for low-mass stars, down to only few decades or centuries to the most massive objects \citep{Pereira2007}.
 After the outer layers have been removed during the mass loss of the AGB phase, post-AGB stars increases their surface temperature at almost constant luminosity, moving horizontally along the Hertzsprung-Russel diagram.
-At some point, the temperature becomes high enough that the post-AGB star starts ionizing its circumstellar material and become observable as a planetary nebula \citep{VanWinckel2003}.
+At some point, the temperature becomes high enough that the post-AGB star starts ionising its circumstellar material and become observable as a planetary nebula \citep{VanWinckel2003}.

 Post-AGB stars have been detected using the IRAS $[12]-[25]$ versus $[25]-[60]$ colour–colour diagram and the $J-K$ versus $H-K$ diagram \citep{Garcia1997}, because they were expected to be located in a colour region between the AGB stars and the planetary nebulae.
 During the transition from the tip of the AGB to the planetary nebula phase, their spectra appear as those of M-, K-, G-, F-, A- and OB-type post-AGB supergiants for a short period \citep{VanWinckel2003}, surrounded by dust shells.
 When the temperature increases and the dust surrounding the post-AGB stars start to diffuse, the contribution of post-AGB stars becomes important to the UV flux from a galaxy.
-Post-AGB stars are also the ionizing source of low-ionization nuclear emission-line regions, particularly in early-type galaxies \citep{Belfiore2016,Byler2019}.
+Post-AGB stars are also the ionising source of low-ionisation nuclear emission-line regions, particularly in early-type galaxies \citep{Belfiore2016,Byler2019}.